 Create a heating system while composting!

 This method is known as “Jean Pain Composting” or “Jean Pain Method” as it was invented by a French farmer named Jean Pain in the 1970’s.
-He developed this system using compost materials such saplings, branches and underbrush to generate all his energy needs!
-He was able to produce hot water and heating using the temperature from the compost, plus power an electric generator, his cooking equipment and his truck by distilling methane from it.
+He developed this system using compost materials such as saplings, branches, and underbrush to generate all his energy needs!
+He was able to produce hot water and heating using the temperature from the compost, plus power an electric generator, his cooking equipment, and his truck by distilling methane from it.

 Though some expressed doubts as to the quantity of methane Pain was able to get, his system has proven to be an effective way to create heat for the cold seasons.

 It is built with woodchips and sawdust, together with other compost materials and animal manure insulated with hay bales.
 As it starts to decompose, it will also produce heat which you can use through a hydroponic setup.

 This system usually lasts up to 18 months before the entire compost pile breaks down.
 You can then use the compost to enrich your garden soil and to keep your free heating system going, build another one!

 This compost heating system is definitely a great idea if you want hot water to use during the winter or if you need to heat your greenhouse or home!

 Just some things to keep in mind: Setting it up as near as possible to where you need the heat to be is important so as not to lose the desired temperature.
 However, a mound of compost can also catch fire so be sure not to build it too close to your home.
 The maximum height allowed for a compost pile is usually 8 ft., but of course you will have to limit your compost pile height depending on the amount of space you have in your yard!

 Want to learn how to build it?
 Follow the step-by-step tutorial below!

 - Animal Manure